 Decent house prices

-Compared to Leeds and Nottingham, house prices in Sheffield are relatively low and you’ll get a lot of property for your money.
+and Nottingham, house prices in Sheffield are relatively low and you’ll get a lot of property for your money.
 The surrounding areas are even cheaper, and thanks to the tram system and decent local bus service it’s easy to get into the centre from the nearby villages.

 We haven’t even mentioned the brilliant universities or football clubs!
 If you decide to move to Sheffield to live, work or study, keep in mind that self storage can make moving house